testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#strategic`

 :white_check_mark: &nbsp; **Do:** All the databases, message queues and infrastructure that is being used by the app should run in a docker-compose environment for testing purposes.
-Only this technology check all these boxes: A mature and popular technology that can't be reused among developer machines and CI.
+Only this technology check all these boxes: A mature and popular technology that can be reused among developer machines and CI.
 One setup, same files, run everywhere.
 Sweet value but one remarkable caveat - It's different from the production runtime platform.
 Things like memory limits, deployment pipeline, graceful shutdown and a-like act differently in other environments - Make sure to test those using pre-production tests over the real environment.
-Note that the app under test should not neccesserily be part of this docker-compose and can keep on running locally - This is usually more comfortable for developers
+Note that the app under test should not neccesserily be part of this docker-compose and can keep on running locally - This is usually more comfortable for developers.

 <br/>